trojanh/medium-clone-nodejs/README.md

 ```

-## Problem

-Create a feed of posts for users of your Medium.com-like website.

-### Given
+Features

-[x] 1.
-Authenticated users can post content [User Post].
+1. Authenticated users can post content [User Post].

-[x] 2.
-There are also special posts by Medium.com’s community managers [non-User Post].
+2. There are also special posts by Medium.com’s community managers [non-User Post].
 Let’s say there are 2 types of non-User Posts – Type A and B.

-[x] 3.
-Each post can have 0 or more tags.
+3. Each post can have 0 or more tags.

-[x] 4.
-While publishing a Post, the user can choose from a global pool of tags or add new ones.
+4. While publishing a Post, the user can choose from a global pool of tags or add new ones.

-[x] 5.
-A User can “follow” other users, as well tags.
+5. A User can “follow” other users, as well tags.

-### Requirement

-Specification

-[x] 1.
-My feed should show posts by users I follow, and also posts associated with tags I follow.
+6. My feed should show posts by users I follow, and also posts associated with tags I follow.

-[x] 2.
-The feed should be interspersed with non-User Posts.
+7. The feed should be interspersed with non-User Posts.
 The sequence of posts should satisfy the following rules:

-[x] - Posts should be sorted by recency, and displayed in batches of 10 (via pagination or infinite scrolling)
+8. Posts should be sorted by recency, and displayed in batches of 10 (via pagination or infinite scrolling)

-1. Out of scope:

-[x] - Editing and Deletion of posts

-[x] - “Unfollowing” users and tags

-[ ] - UI is not
-  mandatory.
-But if you can build something very basic for demonstration, that would be great.